← Vault Index

 2.3 Action items (Kathryn's, members', cohort-level)

-2.4 Plan-vs-actual analysis (transcript vs. facilitation guide)
+2.4 Plan-vs-actual analysis (transcript vs. the session prep doc, if one exists)

 2.5 Lessons-learned trigger check (was a real lesson surfaced?)